zabokaa/GreenUnity/README.md

 - to build a responsive 1-page web app for a Community Garden
 - low-threshold access for users without social media accounts
-- to use tracking pixel to simulate client-side tracking and a postback URL to simulate server-side tracking
+- to use tracking pixel to simulate client-side tracking

 ## Key Features